KunalJindal19/Neurosurgical-tool-detection-and-policy-based-Characterization/README.md

 ### Framework: easy-rte

+We utilize the [**easy-rte**](https://github.com/PRETgroup/easy-rte) open-source toolchain for runtime enforcement. `easy-rte` provides an easy-to-use implementation of bi-directional Runtime Enforcement, allowing us to bound the behavior of unpredictable systems to ensure they obey desired policies.

-We utilize the [**easy-rte**](https://github.com/PRETgroup/easy-rte) open-source toolchain for runtime enforcement.
-Policies are encoded in `.erte` configuration files and modeled as **Finite State Machines (FSMs)** with two states:
+Policies are encoded in `.erte` configuration files (which use Structured Text syntax) and are modeled as **Finite State Machines (FSMs)** with two states:

 - **`s₀`** — Safe / accepting state (normal operation)
 - **`violation`** — Policy breach detected

 Each video frame is evaluated independently: the FSM resets to `s₀` before each frame, and the resulting state is reported.
+By formalizing this step, we prove mathematical adherence to clinical guidelines.

 <br>